 – Add the wet ingredients one by one to the bowl of dry ingredients, stirring after each addition.

 – Fold in chocolate chips.
-I find it useful to use my hands to ensure they are well incorporated
+It’s best to use your hands to ensure everything is super well incorporated

 – Place golf ball size dough balls on a cookie tray, evenly spaced.
-Do not flatten!!
-They will lightly flatten on their own as they bake – so do not do it with your hands!
+They will slightly flatten on their own as they bake but lightly touching the tops with your hands helps to make for less goey/ more well baked cookies.

 – Bake for 8-9 minutes.
 You will know they are finished when they no longer look wet on top, but still appear golden in colour.